-Education Queensland recognises the need for Queensland students to be responsible consumers and financially literate.
+The Department of Education and Training recognises the need for Queensland students to be confident and informed financially literate consumers and investors.
 Consumer and financial literacy is a cross-curricular area of learning and includes the teaching of concepts relating to consumerism as well as financial matters.